irazasyed/wp-drp-coupon/README.md

 **How can I see what it looks like before I activate it?**

-- View the screenshots tab here on wordpress
+- View the screenshots

 #### Screenshots ####
+---

-1. Plugin admin panel screenshot-1.png
+1. Plugin admin panel `screenshot-1.png`

-2. The place to insert coupon and options screenshot-2.png
+2. The place to insert coupon and options `screenshot-2.png`

-3. The frontend once in post or page screenshot-3.png
+3. The frontend once in post or page `screenshot-3.png`

 #### Changelog ####
+---
 **1.0**

 * Added to wordpress for everyone